Where Can You Find Scrap Metal?

-Looking for scrap metal can be a daunting task, especially if you are new to the scrapping world.
-While it’s easy to say you can find scrap “everywhere”, there are some more common places you can find various types of metal for recycling.
+Looking for scrap metal can be daunting, especially if you are new to the scrapping world.
+While it’s easy to say you can find scrap “everywhere,” there are some more common places you can find various types of metal for recycling.

 Where Are The Best Places To Find Scrap Metal?

 One of the main reasons some people take up scrapping is because they want to make some extra money on the side.
-Occupations like contractors, electricians, plumbers, and roofers often have scrap metal as a result of their jobs and the materials left over.
-But if you have a different job that doesn’t deal with any metal it’s hard to find a place to start looking for scrap metal.
+Contractors, electricians, plumbers, and roofers often have scrap metal due to their jobs and the leftover materials.
+But if you have a different job that doesn’t deal with any metal, it’s hard to find a place to start looking for scrap metal.

-The iScrap App Team has put together a guide below on some of the common places you can find scrap metal around your house, in the neighborhood, and even from local businesses.
-We also recommend getting familiar with the different types of metal to look out for while scrapping and also understand how to determine what kind of metal you have.
+The iScrap App Team has put together a guide below on common places to find scrap metal around your house, in the neighborhood, and from local businesses.
+We also recommend getting familiar with the different types of metal to look out for while scrapping and understanding how to determine what kind of metal you have.

 Suggested Reading: Basics of Scrapping 101